ibm-apiconnect/policy/validate-json/README.md

 # Validate JSON

-The Validate JSON policy can be used in IBM API Management to validate JSON messages for REST APIs.
+The Validate JSON policy can be used in IBM API Connect to validate JSON messages for REST APIs.

 ## Prequisites

-    IBM API Management 4.0.2
+    IBM API Connect 5.0.0.0
-    IBM Datapower 7.2.0
+    IBM Datapower 7.2.0.5
     A valid JSON Schema, accessible via URL, either on the DataPower appliance (local:/// or store:///) or via HTTP.

 ```